systopia/de.systopia.eck/docs/usage.md

 ## Creating entities

 !!!Note
-    In a later version, adding new entities will be possible via the *List Entities* page.
-At the moment we use the API Explorer v4 for this.
+    ECK comes with a SearchKit- and Afform-based user interface, which has not yet been documented here.

+### With the API Explorer

 In API Explorer v4 we can create a new entity by selecting the API entity *EckOfficeEquipment* and the API action *create*.
-Should the entity be of a specific subtype (e.g. *Computer Screens*), add the *subtype* parameter and enter the corresponding ID (see [Configuration](configuration.md#adding-subtypes) how to find it).
+Should the entity be of a specific subtype (e.g. *Computer Screens*), add the *subtype* parameter and select the appropriate subtype.
+Also, add any custom field attached to the entity type for entering data for them.
 Hit *Execute* for creating the entity.

 ![create new entity](img/createNewEntityApiv4.png "create new entity")